Anomalous Primes and the Elliptic Korselt Criterion: Introduction

-In this paper we extend the notion of Bachet anomalous prime to \emph {Bachet anomalous number} as a number $q$ of the form $p^r$ ($p$ is prime and $r$ is a positive integer) for which there exists an elliptic curve $E:y^2=x^3+D$ with $\#E(\F_{p^r})=p^r$.
-We show that the Tijdeman-Zagier conjecture implies that for $p>3$ and $r>2$ there are no Bachet anomalous numbers.
-We also show that for $p>3$, if $q$ is a Bachet anomalous number then it must be of the form $3n^2+3n+1$ for some $n>0$.
-For a prime $p$ and numbers $q=p^2$ of the form $3n^2+3n+1$ we establish conditions under which $q$ is a Bachet anomalous number.
+In 1989, Gordon \cite {DG,DG2} defined elliptic pseudoprimes for CM elliptic curves, the first to do so according to Silverman \cite{Korselt}.
+For a full discussion of Gordon's approach, see \cite[Remark 4]{Korselt} and the works cited there.
+In this paper, we work with the definition introduced by Silverman \cite{Korselt} which is well-defined for arbitrary elliptic curves.

-In 2012, Silverman \cite{Korselt} extended Gordon's definition of elliptic pseudoprimes and elliptic Carmichael numbers by considering arbitrary elliptic curves $E(\Q)$.
-Namely, for a given elliptic curve $E(\Q)$ and point $P\in E(\Z/\Z_n)$ he defines $n$ to be an \emph{elliptic pseudoprime} if $n$ has at least two distinct prime factors, $E$ has good reduction at every prime $p$ dividing $n$ and $(n+1-a_n)P=0\mod n$ where $a_n$ denotes the coefficients of the \emph{L}-series of $E(\Q)$.
-The \emph{elliptic Carmichael numbers} for a given elliptic curve $E(\Q)$ are defined as composite numbers which are elliptic pseudoprimes for all points of infinite order on $E$.
-Analogous to the classical case of the Korselt criterion of Carmichael number, in \cite{Korselt} the author gives two Korselt-type criteria for elliptic Carmichael numbers.
-He introduces the notion of an elliptic Korselt number of Type I and an elliptic Korselt number of Type II.
-The elliptic Korselt numbers of Type I give a practical one-way criterion for determining if a given integer $n$ is an elliptic Carmichael number and they are the focus of our paper.
-There are several reasons to study these numbers: they are interesting in their own right as a special set of numbers similar to the elliptic Korselt numbers introduced in \cite{EPT}, but different enough to require further analysis.
+Namely, for a given elliptic curve $E/\Q$ and point $P\in E(\Z/n\Z)$ a natural number $n$ is an \emph{elliptic pseudoprime with respect to} $P \in E$ if $n$ has at least two distinct prime factors, $E$ has good reduction at every prime $p$ dividing $n$, and $(n+1-a_n)P \equiv 0\pmod n$ where $a_n$ denotes the $n^{\mathrm{th}}$ coefficient of the \emph{L}-series of $E/\Q$.
+When we write $E(\Z / n\Z)$, we follow the convention of \cite[Remark 2]{Korselt} by assuming that $E$ has good reduction at all primes $p$ dividing $n$.
+In this case, a minimal Weierstrass equation defines a smooth group scheme $E \to \Spec(\Z / n\Z)$ (see \cite[Section IV.5]{silBook2} for details of the construction).
+Then the $\Z / n\Z$-points of this group scheme form an abelian group, which we denote by $E(\Z / n\Z)$.

-We show that for a given elliptic curve $E$ every number $n$ which is a product of distinct anomalous primes is a Type I elliptic Korselt number for $E$, but the converse need not to be true.
-However, under certain conjecture we show that every Type I elliptic Korselt number of the form $n=pq$ is a product of anomalous primes.
-Furthermore, we generalize a result from \cite{Korselt} for Type I elliptic Korselt numbers of the form $n=p_1p_2\cdots p_m$.\\
+A composite integer $n$ is an \emph{elliptic Carmichael number} for a given elliptic curve $E/\Q$ if $n$ is an elliptic pseudoprime for every point $P \in E(\Z / n\Z)$ (note that by our convention, $E$ must have good reduction at the primes dividing $n$).
+In analogy with classical case of the Korselt criterion for Carmichael numbers, Silverman \cite{Korselt} gives two Korselt-type criteria for elliptic Carmichael numbers, introducing the notion of an elliptic Korselt number of Type I and of Type II.
+The elliptic Korselt criterion of Type I is a practical sufficient condition for elliptic Carmichael numbers, given the prime factorization of the number.